Frequently Asked Questions Regarding Domestic Violence

 Yes.
 While you are technically permitted to speak on your own behalf in court, this is never a good idea – especially when your future is on the line.

 At Lewis & Ashworth, PLLC, we are equipped to provide the strong representation and wise counsel you need during your brush with the criminal justice system.
-Our McKinney domestic violence defense lawyers understand the heavy burden that domestic violence charges and family conflict place on your shoulders, and we’re here to carry it with you.
+Our Plano domestic violence defense lawyers understand the heavy burden that domestic violence charges and family conflict place on your shoulders, and we’re here to carry it with you.
 Allow us to come alongside you and fight for your best interests, starting with a free consultation.